Ferguson PLC Announces Transac - GuruFocus.com

 Ferguson Share Repurchase Program - Weekly Report

-WOKINGHAM, UK / ACCESSWIRE / August 2, 2022 / Ferguson plc (NYSE:FERG, Financial)(LSE:FERG, Financial) (the "Company") announces today that it purchased a total of 223,021 of its ordinary shares in the period from July 25, 2022 up to and including July 29, 2022 in connection with its $2 billion share repurchase program.
+WOKINGHAM, UK / ACCESSWIRE / August 9, 2022 /Ferguson plc (NYSE:FERG, Financial)(LSE:FERG, Financial) announces today that it purchased a total of 181,489 of its ordinary shares in the period from August 1, 2022 up to and including August 5, 2022 in connection with its $2 billion share repurchase program.

 Aggregated information about the purchases carried out during this period